Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-facilities.md

   Given the Visitor visiting
   and system is working
-  we will assign id number to them
+  we will assign id numbers to them
   When visitors will come during a week
   Then we will generate the report of visitors in excel sheet according to id numbers